solidi/writing/writing-ideas.md

     1. Add return on discovery (ROD)
 1. Building a Popular Half-Life Mod
     1. Quote: "I was in a perpetual state of a creative high.
 Everyday I plotted my next tweak.
 When I hit a wall, I'd untangle a narly problem.
 This happened in my head as life went on around me."
+1. Be a Rockstar at Pull Requests
+    1. Watch combative language like just
+    1. More prose, and less crispness

 ## What is a _____ Anyway?